 - 2 cups blueberries

-- 1/2 cup grassfed Traders Point Creamery raspberry yogurt
+- 1/2 cup grassfed Traders Point Creamery raspberry yogurt or coconut milk

 Directions Makes 8-12 servings